Zrna/newsletter-signup/README.md

 Description
 ---
 Landing page for sign up to newsletter.
-All entered emails will be saved into "users" table in join_us database (which you need to create - read Installation instructions).
+All entered emails will be saved into "users" table in "join_us" database (which you need to create - read Installation instructions).

 **Code in *app.js* file from line 38 to line 50 will create 10 test users.**
 Simply delete that part of the code if you do not need it.